arangodb/arangodb/Documentation/DocuBlocks/Rest/BackupRestore/post_admin_backup_create.md

 a timeout results in an HTTP 408 error.

 @RESTBODYPARAM{force,boolean,optional,boolean}
-If this flag is set to `true` and no global transaction lock can be acquired within the given timeout, all running transctions are forcefully aborted to ensure that a consistent backup can be created.
-This option is rather brutal and almost certainly not what your application is going to like.
+If this flag is set to `true` and no global transaction lock can be acquired within the given timeout, all running transactions are forcefully aborted to ensure that a consistent backup can be created.
+This is almost certainly not what you want for your application.
 In the presence of intermediate commits it can even destroy the atomicity of your transactions.
 Use at your own risk, and only if you need a consistent backup at all costs.
 The default and recommended value is `false`.
 If both `allowInconsistent` and `force` are set to `true`, then the latter takes precedence and transactions are aborted.

 @RESTRETURNCODES